 The Paperwork for a Private Loan

 If you have come to an agreement with a friend, family or loved one to have them finance all or a portion of your home loan, you should treat it just as a bank would.
 To this end, you should draw up the necessary paperwork, such as a promissory note and various documents that go along with a mortgage.
 In addition, you may want to think about putting down a proposed repayment schedule in writing.

 Just like with a traditional loan, if you run into problems in paying off the loan, you should be sure to contact your private lender as soon as possible.
 Because your lender will be family or a friend, you may be able to work out a solution, perhaps even forgive some payments on the loan.
 You should try not to take advantage of this in excess, however, as it may place significant strain upon the relationship between you and your lender.

 Buying a home is the biggest transaction you will likely make in your lifetime; and while it's considered a "good" form of debt, it's still a huge commitment.
-You may encounter multiple legal issues when closing on a home sale or securing financial resources, prompting a meeting with a real estate attorney.
-Before you call, have a real estate attorney evaluate your particular needs for free.
+You may encounter multiple legal issues when closing on a home sale or securing financial resources, even if you're able to procure home loans from family and friends.
+Consider speaking with a real estate attorney near you to learn more.